openimis/openimis_docs/web_app_vb_user_manual.rst

 Click on the ``Delete`` button to delete the currently selected record\; the user is re-directed to the `Price List Medical Items Control Page <#medical-items-control-page>`__\.

-Before deleting a confirmation popup (:ref:`image51`) is displayed, which requires the user to confirm if the action should really be carried out?
+Before deleting a confirmation popup (:ref:`Image 51<image51>`) is displayed, which requires the user to confirm if the action should really be carried out?

 .. _image51:
 .. figure:: /img/user_manual/image24.png